OIG Guidance and Reports

-Nolan Auerbach & White’s healthcare fraud whistleblower attorneys provide experienced representation under the qui tam provisions of the False Claim Act.
+Nolan Auerbach & White’s healthcare fraud whistleblower attorneys provide experienced representation under the qui tam provisions of the False Claims Act.
 Our qui tam attorneys file Medicare fraud and other Healthcare fraud qui tam lawsuits for our clients, drawing on a wealth of experience and resources.
-The following are relevant OIG Compliance Guidances, and Reports related to the areas that our qui tam attorneys focus on:
+The following are relevant OIG Compliance Guidance and Reports related to the areas in which our qui tam attorneys focus:

 This Compliance Program Guidance for Nursing Facilities was developed by the Office of Inspector General (OIG).
 The OIG has previously developed and published compliance program guidance focused on several other areas and aspects of the health care industry.
-The development and issuance of this compliance program guidance for nursing facilities was intended to serve as a positive step toward reducing violations of the false claim act and promoting a higher level of ethical and lawful conduct throughout the entire health care industry.
+The development and issuance of this compliance program guidance for nursing facilities was intended to serve as a positive step toward reducing violations of the False Claims Act and promoting a higher level of ethical and lawful conduct throughout the entire healthcare industry.

 This Federal Register notice sets forth the Compliance Program Guidance for Pharmaceutical Manufacturers was developed by the Office of Inspector General (OIG).
 Through this notice, the OIG is setting forth its general views on the value and fundamental principles of compliance programs for pharmaceutical manufacturers and the specific elements that pharmaceutical manufacturers should consider when developing and implementing an effective compliance program.
 The guidance overviews most areas of Pharmaceutical fraud.